blaylockbk/SynopticPy/README.md

 If the returned data contains variables for both `wind_speed` and `wind_direction`, then the DataFrame will compute and return the `wind_u` and `wind_v` components.

 ## Timezone
 The default timezone the data is returned is in UTC time.
 You may change the time to local time with the parameter `obtimezone=local`.
 Pandas will return the data with a timezone-aware index.
 However, plotting functions convert this time back to UTC.
 To plot by local time, you need to use the `tz_localize(None)` method to make it unaware of timezone and plot local time correctly.
-For example:

-    # Compare the two lines in this plot
+For example, compare the two plots created with the following:

-    a = stations_timeseries(stid='KSLC', recent=1000, obtimezone='local', vars='air_temp')
+    a = stations_timeseries(stid='KSLC',
+                            recent=1000,
+                            obtimezone='local',
+                            vars='air_temp')

+    plt.plot(a.index, a.air_temp,
-    plt.plot(a.index, a.air_temp, label='tz aware (in UTC)')
+             label='tz aware (plots in UTC)')
+    plt.plot(a.index.tz_localize(None), a.air_temp,
-    plt.plot(a.index.tz_localize(None), a.air_temp, label='tz unaware (correctly plotted local time)')
+             label='tz unaware (as local time)')
     plt.legend()

 ## ✅ How to use the Quality Control Checks